kimSpeck/MLsim/README.md

    - **Purpose**: Merges data from all simulated conditions for analysis.
    - **Features**:
      - Creates subfiles for dependent measures to avoid RAM overflow when analysing results.
-     - Outputs merged data files stored in the `results/finalResults/dependentMeasures` folder.
+     - Outputs merged data files stored in the respective DGP related results folder (e.g., `results/inter/dependentMeasures`) and in the `results/dependentMeasures` folder.

 4. **04_analyseR2_ANOVA.R**:
    - **Purpose**: Analyzes \(R^2\) results to determine the effect of experimental manipulations.
    - **Process**:
      - Performs ANOVA to assess model performance and plots results of the generalized $\eta^2$.
-     - Prepares data for visualizations (creates `rSquaredData_stats.rda`) and generates ANOVA results plots.
+     - Prepares data for visualizations and generates ANOVA results plots.

 5. **05_plotR2_plotOverfit.R**:
     - **Purpose**: Plot \(R^2\) and overfit result graphics